Click

 Sunday, November 4, 2007: "vijjil/ant/y" for "vigil/ant/e"

 Yesterday we skirted the opposition of some people to doubling a J. Today, let's get in their face about it.
 The rule in English is that to show a short vowel, we double the consonant after it.
-There is absolutely no reason to make an exception to this simple, predictable rule for J. If people hear a short vowel sound followed by a J-sound, they have the right to guess that there are two J's — not, of all things, one G! — to show the short vowel.
-So let's do that with this cluster of related words.
+There is absolutely no reason to make an exception to this simple, predictable rule for J. If people hear a short vowel sound followed by a J-sound, they have the right to guess that there are two J's not, of all things, one G! to show the short vowel.
+So let's do that with this cluster of related words.The word "vigilante" has a foreign look about it as might incline some people to pronounce it in an Italian or Spanish fashion, vee.jee.lón.tae or even vee.hee.lón.tae, in full Spanish mode, just as some people insist on saying hóon.ta for junta, even tho junta came into English almost 300 years ago, with an English J-sound and short-U (jún.ta).
+"Vigilante" came into English around 1830, a long time ago, so there is no reason to retain a Spanish spelling that can mislead readers as to pronunciation.

 The simplest and most predictable way to show a long-E sound at the end of an English word is with -Y, so let's do that here: "vijjil", "vijjilant", "vijjilanty".

-Naturally, all derivatives (e.g., "vijjilantly", "vijjilantizm") also change.
+____________________Naturally, all derivatives (e.g., "vijjilantly", "vijjilantizm") also change.

 Saturday, November 3, 2007: "umbrij" for "umbrage"

 Opponents of changing all -GE endings to J (E) sometimes argue that altho one J isn't offensive, two, as would be needed to show a plural or inflected verb form of a word with a short vowel before the J-sound would "look funny" and be "un-English".
 That is, "brij" might not be so bad, but "brijjes" or "brijjing" is intolerably absurd!
 Yeah, right.
-We can double every other consonant, even V (savvy, skivvy), but to double a J is a crime against humanity!
+We can double every other consonant, even V (savvy, skivvy), but to double a J is a crime against humanity!There is no reason for spelling reformers to give in to such irration.
+If the rule in English is to double a consonant before adding an ending if the preceding vowel is short, then you cannot say it is "un-English" to do that with J. We even double the L in control before adding -ED, even tho the O is long, so "controled" would be perfectly reasonable.
+But "controled" isn't even an acceptable variant spelling!
+That kind of nonsense has got to stop.

 Fortunately, with "umbrage" we have a word that doesn't take any endings.
 It isn't pluralizable and isn't a verb, but is absolutely invariable.
 So how can anyone object to a final-J?

 That leaves one issue, the vowel before the J. We could leave the A, because any vowel can be pronounced schwa.
 But raj is a word, with a broad-A. The current spelling, "umbrage", contains the smaller word "rage", but is not pronounced the same, with a long-A. That's another reason to get rid of the -GE ending.
 We could not, however, simply drop the -E, because that would leave "umbrag", which would be entirely wrong.
 Plainly we'd have to change the G to J, which brings us back to where we were.
-As it happens, some people say the schwa in this word so close to short-I that we might as well — no, better — just change the A to I: "umbrij".
+As it happens, some people say the schwa in this word so close to short-I that we might as well no, better just change the A to I: "umbrij".

 Friday, November 2, 2007: "toffy" for "toffee"